b3ngineer/redux-boilerplate/README.md

 ```

 ### This is an opinionated module (or maybe just opinionated examples)
 A transpiler will be necessary if you plan to copy+paste these examples somewhere--and plan to run them.

 ### Size matters
-Instead of `actions.js` and a `reducer.js` (and even a `saga.js`) for each logical grouping:
+Don't bloat your project with an `actions.js` AND `reducer.js` (AND even `saga.js`) for each logical grouping of actions.

 ```javascript
 // SomeData/index.js